 In Alabama, some pregnant women who abuse drugs are ending up behind bars after the baby is born.
 After childbirth, doctors can tell if an infant has illicit drugs in their tiny body’s bloodstream, and in rural areas like Covington County, prosecutors aren’t going easy on these irresponsible mothers.

-In Andalusia, 20-year-old Tiffany Hitson could be seen on her front porch crying, barefoot, and handcuffed — only a day after she gave birth in 2006, according to the New York Times.
-Hilton’s newborn daughter had traces of cocaine and marijuana in its system, and as a result the young mother spent a year behind bars — missing out on those joyous first months of her child’s life.
+In Andalusia, 20-year-old Tiffany Hitson could be seen on her front porch crying, barefoot, and handcuffed, only a day after she gave birth in 2006, according to the New York Times.
+Hilton’s newborn daughter had traces of cocaine and marijuana in her system, and as a result the young mother spent a year behind bars — missing out on those joyous first months of her child’s life.

 Don’t let drug addiction rob you or your loved one of their freedom.
 Call American Addiction Centers today at 800-890-1956.

-At American Addiction Centers, we believe that getting the treatment you need should be as stress-free as possible, and Alabama drug rehab programs in our network are located in or near all of the state’s 10 largest cities:
+At American Addiction Centers, we believe that getting the treatment you need should be as stress-free as possible.
+Join the Alabama residents who have found successful treatment in our network of treatment facilities by calling 800-890-1956.

 Prescription drugs such as Vicodin and OxyContin can aid those suffering from chronic, serious pain, but but many users, even those who began taking the pills under doctor’s orders, become addicted and find themselves unable to stop.